Chris Gould

-Chris Gould (born December 10, 1985) is a former American football placekicker.
-He currently serves as the assistant special teams coach for the Los Angeles Chargers, and is the brother of San Francisco 49ers placekicker Robbie Gould.
-Gould has six years of experience coaching special teams, including three seasons at the collegiate level with Syracuse University from 2012–14.
+Chris Gould (born December 10, 1985) is an American former football placekicker.
+He currently serves as the assistant special teams coach for the Los Angeles Chargers, and is the brother of former NFL placekicker Robbie Gould.
+Gould has six years of experience coaching special teams, including three seasons at the collegiate level with Syracuse University from 2012 to 2014.

 College career

 Gould went to the University of Virginia and played for the Virginia Cavaliers football team.
 During his freshman year, after an injury, Gould took over punting duties, kicking 18 punts for an average of 38.6 yards.
 As a sophomore, he started all year at punter.
 In 2005, he averaged 40.0 yard per punt, the highest in Virginia history since 2001.
 As a junior, he moved to kicker.
 He went 11 for 19 on field goals, and didn't miss a single extra point.
 In his senior year, he went 16 for 20 on field goals, but missed 2 extra points.